Simultaneous sweet-spot locking of gradiometric fluxonium qubits: Flux escape

 $T_1$ and $T_\mathrm{2,E}$ were measured around zero field (\Cref{fig:fig3} of the main text), as well as at the sweet spot over 50 hours (\Crefadd{fig:coherence_over_time}{a}) and 23 hours (\Crefadd{fig:coherence_over_time}{b}).
 These measurements over time were performed interleaved, i.e. each few-minute-long measurement alternated between a $T_1$ sequence and a Hahn-echo sequence.
 Both samples show large fluctuations of their coherence times, which appear to be correlated between $T_1$ and $T_{2,\mathrm{E}}$.

-\subsection{Flux escape}
+\section{Flux escape}

-In order to confirm the absence of the flux escape phenomenon observed previously \cite{gusenkova_operating_2022}, we repeated a two-tone spectroscopy over 2 days.
-The sample on which it was performed was fabricated in a different batch with similar evaporation parameters.
-The measurement shows no flux escape over 50 hours.
+In order to confirm the absence of the flux escape phenomenon previously reported in Ref. \cite{gusenkova_operating_2022}, we repeated a two-tone spectroscopy over 2 days.
+The trace, shown in \cref{fig:two_tone_over_time}, does not show any flux escape over 50 hours.
+The measurement was performed on a sample fabricated in a different batch with similar evaporation parameters to the samples in the main text.